fuota-io/The-Things-Network-NodeJS-SDK/README.md

 <br>

-1. To subscribe a downlink event.
+1. To subscribe an uplink event.

 ```
 import { EndDevice } from 'the-things-network';